 In this video module, Dr Sharma demonstrates how to lead patients with obesity to healthy outcomes and how to raise the issue of obesity sensitively, using a clinical scenario to show correct and incorrect approaches.

-In this module, Dr Ryan discusses the principles of prescribing medications as adjuncts to lifestyle intervention to achieve and sustain weight loss.
-It covers five key medications, discussing their efficacy, safety and tolerability profiles.
+In this module, Dr Jastreboff discusses the principles of prescribing medications as adjuncts to lifestyle intervention to achieve and sustain weight loss.
+It discusses the efficacy, safety and tolerability profiles of anti-obesity medications approved by the FDA or EMA, including the recently-approved drug semaglutide.

-This six-module learning path was developed in partnership with the European Childhood Obesity Group (ECOG) and covers the basics of childhood obesity, from diagnosis to treatment.FIND OUT MORE
+This six-module learning path was developed in partnership with the European Childhood Obesity Group (ECOG) and provides more detailed information on child and adolescent obesity, from diagnosis to treatment.FIND OUT MORE